-(a) Raw materials, packing material and stores and spares including fuel - Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+- (a) Raw materials, packing material and stores and spares including fuel Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.
-The aforesaid items are valued below cost if the finished products in which they are to be incorporated are expected to be sold at a loss.

-- (b) Traded goods, Stock in progress and finished goods- Direct cost plus appropriate share of overheads and excise duty, wherever applicable - (c) By products At estimated realisable value
+The aforesaid items are valued below cost if the finished products in which they are to be incorporated are expected to be sold at a loss. - (b) Traded goods, Stock in progress and finished goods- Direct cost plus appropriate share of overheads. - (c) By products At estimated realisable value